-We are registering the offer and resale of the shares of common stock underlying the warrants, to which we refer as the warrant shares, to permit the sale of warrant shares, after issuance by us pursuant to the terms of the warrants, by the selling stockholders from time to time after the date of this prospectus.
-We will not receive any of the proceeds from the sale of the warrant shares by the selling stockholders.
-We will bear all fees and expenses incident to our obligation to register the warrant shares, except that, if the warrant shares are sold through underwriters or broker-dealers, the selling stockholders will be responsible for any underwriting discounts or commissions or agent's commissions.
+We are registering the shares of common stock, Series A warrants and Series B warrants previously issued and the shares of common stock issuable upon exercise of the Series A warrants and Series B warrants, to permit the resale of these securities by the holders of the common stock and warrants from time to time after the date of this prospectus.
+We will not receive any of the proceeds from the sale by the selling stockholder of the securities.
+Upon the exercise of the Series A warrants and Series B warrants, each for 416,666 shares of our common stock, by payment of cash, however, we will receive the exercise price of the warrants, which is \$6.60 per share and \$8.50 per share, respectively.
+We will bear all fees and expenses incident to our obligation to register the shares of common stock and Series A warrants and Series B warrants, except that, if such securities are sold through underwriters or broker-dealers, the selling stockholder will be responsible for underwriting discounts or commissions or agent's commissions.

-The selling stockholders may sell all or a portion of the warrant shares beneficially owned by them and offered hereby from time to time directly or through one or more underwriters, broker-dealers or agents.
-The warrant shares may be sold in one or more transactions at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
-These sales may be effected in transactions, which may involve crosses or block transactions:
+The selling stockholder may sell all or a portion of the securities beneficially owned by them and offered hereby from time to time directly or through one or more underwriters, broker-dealers or agents.
+The securities may be sold in one or more transactions at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
+These sales may be effected in transactions, which may involve crosses or block transactions.

-- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale: - in the over-the-counter market; - in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - through the writing of options, whether such options are listed on an options exchange or otherwise; - ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales: - sales pursuant to Rule 144 of the Securities Act: - broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.
+- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - in the over-the-counter market; - in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - through the writing of options, whether such options are listed on an options exchange or otherwise; - ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales: - sales pursuant to Rule 144 of the Securities Act; - broker-dealers may agree with the selling stockholder to sell a specified number of such security at a stipulated price per security; - a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.